Artist of the Issue: Zachary Westbrook

 “I believe those interactions have really made a huge impact on me and how I create my art,” Westbrook said.

-Westbrook’s first interest in pursuing the music he creates was when he went to an Ed Sheeran concert with his father during the Divide world tour era.
-He says it gave him a feeling of astonishment by the production and seeing how the audience interacted with the music and performance which made him feel inspired to be that person on the stage and have the audience act in a similar way to how the fans of Ed Sheeran acted.
+Westbrook became interested in pursuing music when he went to an Ed Sheeran concert with his father.
+This concert was during Sheeran’s Divide world tour.
+Westbrook said the production of Sheeran’s music gave him a feeling of accomplishment; Westbrook also shared that seeing how the audience interacted with Sheeran’s music and performance inspired Westbrook to become a performer.
+Westbrook wanted his future audience to act in a similar way as the fans of Ed Sheeran.

-Currently, the biggest accomplishment Westbrook has achieved is his music reaching more people and averaging around 50-270 new listeners and surpassing 3,000 monthly listeners on Spotify.
-In addition, his most current song, “I’ll Go Slow With You”, already has 3,000 streams after the first month of being released.
+Westbrook’s biggest accomplishment was when his music surpassed 3,000 monthly listeners on Spotify.
+Additionally, Westbrook’s latest single, “I’ll Go Slow With You,” has 3,000 streams after the first month of being released.

 “Both programs are extremely powerful tools and can help create insane projects,” said Westbrook.